- 5 Days

 Activities : Birding, Child-Friendly, Hiking, Snorkeling

-Arrive by plane to San Cristóbal Island and transfer the vessel.
-Enjoy lunch on board and a welcome talk.
+Arrive by plane to San Cristóbal Island and transfer to the vessel.

-In the afternoon, disembark on the eastern tip of the island.
-Pitt Point is an eroded tuff cone.
+After lunch, disembark on the eastern tip of the island at Punta Pitt, an eroded tuff cone.
 Take a zodiac ride or ascend the trail from the beach providing spectacular views of the shoreline.
-This is the only site in the Galápagos where the three species of boobies can be found together, as well as the two frigate species, plus a colony of bachelor sea lions along the beach.
-After the walk, if conditions are favorable, swim or snorkel at the nearby islets.
+This is the only site in the Galápagos where the three species of boobies (blue, red and masked) can be found together.
+Keep an eye out for frigates species, and sea lions along the beach.

-Disembark this morning for a visit to the Charles Darwin Research Station and the giant tortoise pens, where there is an impressive giant prickly-pear cactus forest home to many land birds.
+Disembark this morning for a visit to the Charles Darwin Research Station and the giant tortoise enclosures, where there is an impressive giant prickly-pear cactus forest.
 These are the headquarters of scientific investigation, conservation and the National Park administration.
-Following the visit, enjoy lunch in the cooler highlands of Santa Cruz Island, a completely different ecosystem.
+Following the visit, enjoy lunch in the cooler highlands of Santa Cruz Island, a vastly different ecosystem.